 Existing law provides that a building or place which was used for the purpose of unlawfully manufacturing a controlled substance, immediate precursor or controlled substance analog which has not been deemed safe for habitation by a governmental entity or from which all materials or substances involving the controlled substance, immediate precursor or controlled substance analog have not been removed or remediated by an entity certified or licensed to do so is a public nuisance.
-(NRS 40.140, 202.450) Existing law authorizes cities and counties of this State to adopt ordinances pursuant to which the district attorney may file an action seeking: (1) the abatement of a nuisance; (2) the closure of the property where the nuisance is located or occurring; and (3) penalties against the owner of the property.
-(NRS 244.3603, 268.4124) Sections 2 and 4-6 of this bill provide that the district board of health in a county whose population is 400,000 or more (currently Clark County) or the State Board of Health in all other counties is the governmental entity responsible for determining that the building or place is safe for habitation.
-Section 5 authorizes the board of county commissioners, in consultation with the district board of health or State Board of Health, as applicable, to adopt ordinances to protect the public health, safety and welfare for the incorporated areas of the county.
+(NRS 40.140, 202.450) [Existing law authorizes eities and counties of this State to adopt ordinances pursuant to which the district attorney may file on action seeking: (1) the abatement of a muisance; (2) the closure of the property where the nuisance is located or occurring; and (3) penalties against the owner of the property.
+(NRS 244.3603, 268.4124)] Sections 2 and 4 [6] of this bill provide that the district board of health in a county whose population is 400,000 or more (currently Clark County) or the State Board of Health in all other counties is the governmental entity responsible for determining that the building or place is safe for habitation.
+[Section 5 authorizes the board of county-commissioners, in consultation with the district board of health, safety and welfare for the incorporated areas of the county.]

-Existing law provides that in any sale, lease or rental of real property, the fact that the involving methamphetamine have been removed from or remediated on the property by an entity certified or licensed to do so; or (2) the property has been deemed safe for habitation by a governmental entity.
+Existing law provides that in any sale, lease or rental of real property, the fact that the property is or has been the site of a crime that involves any quantity of methamphetamine must be disclosed to the buyer, lessee or tenant unless: (1) all materials and substances involving methamphetamine have been removed from or remediated on the property by an entity certified or licensed to do so; or (2) the property has been deemed safe for habitation by a governmental entity.
 (NRS 40.770) Existing law requires similar disclosures to a transferee of a manufactured home, mobile home or commercial coach that is or has been the site of a crime that involves any quantity of methamphetamine.
 (NRS 489.776) Sections 3 and 9 of this bill provide that the district board of health in a county whose population is 400,000 or more or the State Board of Health in all other counties is the governmental entity responsible for determining that the property is safe for habitation.